What are the best box sets on Sky TV right now?

 If you ask me, this is prime box set watching season.
+It’s raining outside.
+We’re all broke.
+Also, approximately three quarters of the world are still about to go into lockdown.

-Luckily, it’s also the time of year when some of the best box sets become available.
+Luckily, it’s also the time of year when some of the best box sets on Sky become available.
 If you’re a Sky TV customer then you’ll know the brilliance that is Sky Box Sets.
 It’s a free archive of hundreds of box sets, available to stream for free, with the click of a button.

 Six Feet Under S1-6

 I remember when this show first aired in the UK.
 We were all a bit shocked and amazed at its dark humour and smart writing.
 Almost 20 years later, it still holds up, and makes for a brilliant watch.
+Is it dark?
+Yes.
+But not really depressing, weirdly enough.
+It’s actually quite funny and heartwarming.

 In case you missed it, Six Feet Under is the story of a family of undertakers.
 Each show features a cameo character coming to a gruesome end.
 But really it’s a show about family bonds, grief, and sexuality.
 Clear a weekend, and dive right in on Sky Box Sets.